miladrahimi/php-jwt/README.md

 ### Validation

-In default, the package verifies the JWT signature, validate some of the public claims if they exist (using `DefaultValidator`), and parse the claims.
+In default, the package verifies the JWT signature, validates some of the public claims if they exist (using `DefaultValidator`), and parse the claims.
 If you have your custom claims, you can add their validation rules, as well.
 See this example:

 ```php
 use MiladRahimi\Jwt\Parser;